Winter Sports in Hokkaido

 More than 100 ski hills are dotted across Hokkaido.
 Some are small with limited facilities, and used almost exclusively by locals.
 Others are vast resorts that attract and cater to visitors from around the world.
 Hokkaido’s big three are Niseko, Rusutsu, and Furano, but you can find great snow and a friendly welcome across the whole island.

 Furano, located in the center of island, is famous for its fields of purple lavender in summer, and creamy skiing in winter.
 Heavy snowfalls provide plenty of light powder while the local town has found a good balance between welcoming visitors and maintaining its traditional charm.
 Furano is about an hour from Asahikawa Airport, or three hours from Chitose Airport.

 Rusutsu is a large resort stretching out over East Mountain, West Mountain, and Mount Isola.
 Thirty-seven courses provide everything from smooth groomed runs to steep and deep off-piste powder.
 Numerous gondolas, quads, and pair lifts mean you shouldn’t have to wait in line.
 The resort also provides a whole range of other winter activities from snowshoeing to horseback riding.
 Rusutsu is about 90 minutes from Chitose Airport.

 Over the last decade Niseko has gone through an amazing boom, with a large increase in the number of foreign visitors.
-The positive side of this is that you can get by with limited or no Japanese language ability; rental equipment includes large sizes; and there’s a lively international scene with varied bars, accommodations, restaurants, and clientele.
+The positive side of this is that you can get by with limited or no Japanese language ability; rental equipment includes a bigger selection of large sizes; and there’s a lively international scene with varied bars, accommodations, restaurants, and clientele.
 For those looking for a more traditional Japanese experience it is worth spending at least some time exploring the more remote corners of Hokkaido.